ut-ras/robotticelli/blog_post.md

 ------------
 ### Venus

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Venus is by far the simplest part of robotticelli, as it essentially acts as the 'glue' between Primavera and Magi.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Venus is by far the simplest part of Robotticelli, as it essentially acts as the 'glue' between Primavera and Magi.
 Because our images have been reduced in color, each pixel in the image can be represented by 1 of *n* colors.
 In our image shown above, we are using *five* (white, black, red, green, blue).

 To start, we assign each pixel in the image to a coordinate on the wall by linearly scaling.
 Then, we split the image up into clouds of each color (shown below) and apply a greedy approximation to the [<span class="bodyLink">travelling sales man problem</span>][tsp].
 This will generate a path that is about 30% longer than the optimal path.